MicrosoftDocs/windows-dev-docs/hub/powertoys/powerrename.md

 ## Settings

-Additional options can be configured from the **PowerRename** tab in the Settings, as described below:
+Additional options can be configured in the settings, as described below:

 | Setting | Description |
 | :--- | :--- |